Christie’s Intractability on Tutankhamun Statue Lays Bare Auction Houses’ Greed

 Colonial legacy casts a long shadow

-The callous defense that “Christie’s would not…sell any work where there isn’t clear title of ownership” also side-lined the thorny history which makes the sale more fraught.
+The callous defense that “Christie’s would not…sell any work where there isn’t the clear title of ownership” also side-lined the thorny history which makes the sale more fraught.
 Colonialism so enriched the galleries of Western institutions that the British Museum even had to organize free tours to demonstrate that “not everything was looted.”

 If not everything, plenty of its masterworks were.
 In addition to the marbles which Lord Elgin famously tore off the Parthenon, the museum has some 100,000 items from Egypt— including the Rosetta Stone, seized by British soldiers in 1801.
 For decades, countries have pleaded for the return of these national treasures—both for their tremendous economic and cultural significance and their financial value, which could significantly boost their own economic development.

 Thwarting tourism in emerging economies

 Western museums and collectors have proffered a number of justifications for holding onto artifacts despite these earnest pleas; one prominent argument is that the items are better and more safely shown in the West.
 The British Museum, in particular, has touted itself as “a museum of the world for the world.”

 It is, more accurately, a museum of the world for the world which can afford to travel to see its collections.
 As British-Iraqi author Ruqaya Izzidien noted, “How many ordinary Iraqis or Egyptians are able to get a visa to Britain, let alone afford a trip to London?
 Why must the financial and emotional burden to learn about one’s own cultural history fall upon those who were brutalized by the regimes that now profit from their colonial plunder?”